 - Combined breast uplift with breast implant insertion

-- Lift the nipples, improves the breast shape and increases the size of the breasts
+- Lifts the nipples, improves the breast shape and increases the size of the breasts

 - Combined breast uplift with lipofilling (fat injections)